lylin17/fruit_class/README.md

 	<pre><code> docker build -t preprocess_data . </code></pre>

 	e.
-Create and start the container with data volume mounted (to extract the generated pickle files) as follows:
+Create and start the container with data volume mounted (to access scapped images in downloads/ and to extract the generated pickle files) as follows:

 	<pre><code> docker run -v $(pwd):/data preprocess_data </code></pre>